 - ESRI ArcGIS software

-Career changers with experience as a City and Regional Planning Aide sometimes find work in one of the following fields:
+City and Regional Planning Aides work in the following industries:

 - Geospatial Information Scientists and Technologists